Batman and Superman: Battle of the Super Sons: Voice cast

-Production and release
+Production

 At the 2021 DC FanDome, DC Entertainment announced that it was working on its first fully-CGI animated film Battle of the Super Sons.
 Matt Peters directed the film from a screenplay written by Jeremy Adams.
 The voice cast stars Jack Dylan Grazer, Jack Griffo, Troy Baker and Travis Willingham and features additional voices from Laura Bailey, Darin De Paul, Tom Kenny, Zeno Robinson, Nolan North, and Myrna Velasco.

+Release

 The film premiered at New York Comic Con on October 7, 2022, and the wide direct-to-video release followed shortly after on October 18, 2022.

 Reception

 On review aggregator Rotten Tomatoes, the film has been positively reviewed in 100% of nine critic reviews, with an average rating of 7.9/10.
 Jesse Schedeen at IGN found the film to be fairly predictable yet successful in showing the enjoyable relationship between the young heroes.